aws-samples/amazon-sagemaker-secure-mlops/README.md

 3. Seed code repository in AWS CodeCommit:
   - This repository provides seed code to create a multi-step model building pipeline including the following steps: data processing, model training, model evaluation, and conditional model registration based on accuracy.
 As you can see in the `pipeline.py` file, this pipeline trains a linear regression model using the XGBoost algorithm on the well-known [UCI Abalone dataset](https://archive.ics.uci.edu/ml/datasets/abalone).
 This repository also includes a [build specification file](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html), used by AWS CodePipeline and AWS CodeBuild to run the pipeline automatically

+### Work with Model build, train, validate project
+You can find a step-by-step instruction, implementation details, and usage patterns of the model building pipeline project in the provided Jupyter Notebook [sagemaker-pipeline](mlops-seed-code/model-build-train/sagemaker-pipeline.ipynb) and [sagemaker-pipelines-project](mlops-seed-code/model-build-train/sagemaker-pipelines-project.ipynb) files, delivered as part of the seed code.

 ## Multi-account model deployment

 ![multi-account deployment](design/ml-ops-model-deploy.drawio.svg)